CodySly/Fruiteria-IOS/BLANK_README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The Fruiteria iOS app is designed to provide a seamless experience for customers who want to explore the products offered by the Fruiteria ice cream shop, place orders, and manage their accounts.
+Here's how to use the app effectively:

+### 1. Launch the App

+- Locate the Fruiteria app on your iOS device and tap to open it.

+### 2. Explore Products

+- Once you've chosen a location, you'll be presented with the product catalog specific to that Fruiteria store.
+- Browse through the list of products.
+You can tap on a product to view more details, including a description and price.

+### 3. Add Items to Your Cart

+- To add a product to your cart, tap the "Add to Cart" button on the product's detail page.
+- You can specify customization options if available (e.g., flavor, toppings, quantity).
+- The product will be added to your shopping cart.

+### 4. Registration and Login

+- If you're a first-time user or wish to access features like order history and special offers, you may need to register or log in to your account.
+- Follow the prompts to create an account or log in with your credentials.

+### 5. Manage Your Cart

+- To view your shopping cart, you can tap the cart icon located in the app's navigation bar.
+- Here, you can review the items in your cart, make changes, or proceed to checkout.

+### 6. Checkout and Payment

+- When you're ready to place your order, tap the "Checkout" button.
+- Follow the prompts to provide the necessary information for delivery or pickup.
+- Choose your preferred payment method and complete the checkout process securely.

+### 7. View Order History

+- After placing an order, you can access your order history and track the status of current orders from your account profile.
+- This is useful for reviewing past orders and monitoring the progress of orders in real-time.

+### 8. Notifications

+- The Fruiteria app may send you notifications for order updates and special offers.
+Ensure that you have notifications enabled to stay informed.

+### 9. Enjoy Your Fruiteria Experience

+- Sit back, relax, and enjoy your favorite Fruiteria products delivered to your doorstep or ready for pickup.

+The Fruiteria iOS app is designed for a convenient and delightful customer experience.
+If you encounter any issues or have questions, please refer to the "Contact" section in the README to get in touch with the app's support team.

+## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_